Aryna Sabalenka says she 'didn't want to damage women's tennis'

-Aryna Sabalenka claims that she ‘didn’t want to damage women’s tennis’ after claiming she prefers the ATP Tour
+Aryna Sabalenka claims that she ‘didn’t want to damage women’s tennis’ after revealing she prefers the ATP Tour

 Aryna Sabalenka has responded to criticism from fans, after the Australian Open champion claimed that she preferred watching men’s tennis as ‘there is more strategy’.